If you are amazing at baking and make treats that people fawn over, then you may be thinking about opening your own baking business.

 2. How much does it cost to open your home bakery business?

-Once you do your research and find out what it takes to open up your bakery straight out of your kitchen, the next logical question is going to be how much this process is going to cost you.
+Once you've done your research and found out what it takes to open up your home bakery, the next logical question is going to be how much this process is going to cost you.

 While this cost certainly seems steep, there are some considerations to consider.
-On average, it is estimated that most home based bakeries can bring in about $1,500-$2,000 in income.
+On average, it is estimated that most home based bakeries can bring in about $1,500-$2,000/month in income.

 If you are able to get a small business loan in order to get the funds you need to start your business, then you can pay back the loan in almost no time as long as you work hard and meet that marker or more every month.